kalavattam/2024_Sir2/work_fithic.md

 Activate a specified Conda environment.

-Positional option:
-  environment  The name of the Conda environment to activate

-Note:
 If another environment is already active, then activate_env() deactivates it before activating the desired one.

-EOM
+Positional argument:
+  environment  The name of the Conda environment to activate EOM
     )